 - Developers – The Arweave File System (ArFS) is the most powerful way to build upon Arweave.
 With the core library developers can save time when building in the Arweave ecosystem with the power and flexibility of our file system, toolkits, and CLI.
 ArFS is open-source and free to use.
 Learn more

-- Enterprise Solutions - Organizations have noticed the power of ArFS and are working with the ArDrive team to manage their internal documents and work flows.
-If you have any questions about enterprise applications feel free to contact us through ArDrive Valet.
+- Enterprises – Lawyers, accountants and other professionals are using Arweave to manage their internal documents and work flows.
+If you have any questions about enterprise applications for Arweave, feel free to contact us through ArDrive Valet.

 How can I use Arweave and store my data permanently?

-Well, to interact with the Arweave protocol by yourself will require you to have a very high technical ability.
+To interact directly with the Arweave protocol by yourself requires a reasonably high technical ability.

 However, several applications have been built on top of Arweave that act as bridges between you and the Arweave network.

-- Make your files private (Arweave by itself only allows public documents)
+- Make your files private (Arweave by default only allows public documents)

 - Organize your files into files and folders (Arweave organizes by long, unfriendly transaction numbers)